Lynn Michaels

 Lynn Michaels is a fictional vigilante appearing in American comic books published by Marvel Comics.
 The character has been depicted as an ally of the antihero the Punisher.

+Publication history

 She was created by Chuck Dixon and John Romita Jr., and first appeared in The Punisher War Zone #7 (Sept.
 1992).

 Fictional character biography

 She first appeared in The Punisher War Zone #7, as a police officer attempting to catch a serial rapist plaguing Central Park.
 Frank Castle / The Punisher is in the park as well, taking down targets of opportunity as he also hunts for the rapist.
 They both confront the criminal, but he escapes.
 Lynn and Frank team up to track him down, resulting in a series of confrontations with several international assassins.
 The rapist ultimately dies in a shootout that leaves Lynn wounded.
 While being treated, she plants a kiss on Frank.
 The fact that she worked with the Punisher becomes common knowledge among her colleagues on the force.

 Later, Frank asks Lynn for help in tracking down an organization that is kidnapping people and stealing their blood so it can be illegally sold for medical purposes.
 Lynn kills the organization's leader, Mr. Sandeen, when he gets the drop on Frank, Ghost Rider and his ally Matt Murdock / Daredevil.
 Feeling that she had crossed the line again, she breaks down.

 Everything changes for Lynn when she takes part in the arrest of a suspected thief, Clyde Allen Durkin, at his home.
 They discover evidence indicating that he has murdered several children, but due to warrant problems, the evidence is ruled inadmissible and Durkin gets jailed on only minor charges with no prison time.
 Disgusted, Lynn leaves the force.

 The Punisher apparently kills himself with a bomb he had planted to take out a mobster's meeting.
 A government task force that targets vigilantes, called VIGIL, targets Payback, a new vigilante trying to fill the Punisher's shoes.
 He is Eddie Dyson, an ex-police officer who witnessed the murder of his family at the hands of mobsters.
 Lynn rescues Payback from VIGIL and takes up vigilantism herself.